- About Us

 For mathematics to be meaningful children must see the links to real life situations.
 This means that using and applying newly acquired skills within problem solving and investigative work is essential and should be embedded in most mathematics lessons reflecting the importance of mathematics in everyday life.

-Please see our Maths policy below for more information.
+Please see our Maths Calculation Policy below for more information.